This blog is a reviewed and revised version of a 2017 blog of similar name..

 As part of your equipment have something to dig with, and when you relieve yourself, dig a hole and cover up your excrement.

-God loved food, and till the day he got his own secretly begotten Son killed as a cannibal offering, he wanted goats, oxen and other animals fed to him as burnt offering and piece offering.
+God is a carnivore (Gen 4: 3–5)who loved food, and till the day he got his own secretly begotten Son killed as a cannibal offering, he wanted goats, oxen, doves and other animals fed to him as burnt offering and piece offering.
 Burnt offering is a sweet savor to God ((Num.
 29:2) He appreciated Abel’s supply of butchered goods, but disliked Cain’s healthy and ethically produced vegetables and fruits.
-God is a carnivore (Gen 4: 3–5) who needed matter (meat) for his gourmet pleasure.
-God of the Bible is just a carnivorous glutton, a very earthly being.
+God is a carnivore who needed matter (meat) for his gourmet pleasure.

-God as a muscular, bearded old man surrounded by feminine angels (or actual females) might be a wild imagination of Michael Angelo, but the God that Isaiah saw was a human dictator seated on his royal throne, surrounded by cheer-leading underlings.
+God as a muscular, bearded old man surrounded by angels (male-like, but without sexual desire) might be a wild imagination of Michael Angelo, but the God that Isaiah saw was a human dictator seated on his royal throne, surrounded by cheer-leading underlings.

 1 In the year that King Uzziah died, I saw the Lord, high and exalted, seated on a throne; and the train of his robe filled the temple.
 2 Above him were seraphim, each with six wings: With two wings they covered their faces, with two they covered their feet, and with two they were flying.
 3 And they were calling to one another: “Holy, holy, holy is the LORD Almighty; the whole earth is full of his glory.”
 (Isaiah, 6: 1-4)